doncruse/Texas-Music-Office-Scraper/README.md

 # Room for improvement

+### Genres

 The genres are a bit of a mess in their raw state.

 I think it would be useful to take genres such as "Country/Western" and split the entry into those two *separate* genres.
 That would avoid getting divergent results for "Country" and "Country/Western."

 I also think that an adjustment should be made for the genre names that were clipped off by the formatting of the Music Office's website.
 This may require a table of corrections; I don't know an algorithmic way to fix this.

+### Geolocation

+The city names are not a satisfying way to search by location.

+One idea is to have a table that maps each city name to a GPS location (that can be mapped or used in a distance calculation).
+A tool could be built to find bands in a certain genre within a certain distance.

+An alternate approach would map city names to general regions of the state.